MaterializeInc/materialize/doc/user/content/sql/create-view.md

 connections.
 They are always created in the special `mz_temp` schema.

-Temporary views may depend upon other temporary database objects, but non-temporary views may not depend on temporary objects.
+Temporary views may depend upon other temporary database objects, but non-temporary views may not depend on temporary objects

 ## Examples